 Scott displayed energy & resourcefulness… He has good networking skills & an eye for the commercial factor – Andrew Buchanan, Vaultarch

 Magic The Gathering playing cards can be valuable – some are £30,000 each.
 This makes them attractive to counterfeit, theft and fraud.
 Motivated through having early edition cards stolen – Vaultarch fill an important niche.

 The approach uses machine vision to process translucent image data captured using a smartphone.
 Organic patterns inside paper act as a fingerprint, which is impossible to fake – offering provenance and storage in a secure database, amongst other security benefits.

 Using OpenCV and pHASH the solution overcomes several problems, unique to this industry, yet not limited to it – as the solution scales it will lucratively impact other areas of the insurance industry.

-Opening the network up overseas with card traders, we shared insight into asset grading, verification and provence and the multi-billion dollar secondary marketplace.
+Opening the network up overseas with card traders, we shared insight into asset grading, verification and provenance and the multi-billion dollar secondary marketplace.

 Attended events and working from campus to develop strategies for further seed funding, we met with investors such as Simon Cook, and TV’s “secret millionaire” Mike Greene.
 This was useful to learn about the trajectory of a high potential businesses like the Vaultarch opportunity.

-Described solution using a simulation of point-to-point recognition using Photoshop convolution matrix to articulate machine vision goals.
+Described the solution (openCV), using a simulation of point-to-point recognition using Photoshop convolution matrix to articulate machine vision goals.